Salaamun alaykum, dear readers!

 - “Based on the word of God, that He forsakes those who forsake Him, and humiliates those who declare war on Him, I herein predict that Fahd shall be the FINAL SAUDI KING.”
 (Muslim Perspective, May 1985)

-So Rashad has made several predictions, not based on divine revelation, but based on his understanding of the Quran, which did not come true (such as Fahd being the last Saudi king).
+So Rashad has made several predictions, not based on divine revelation, but based on his flawed understanding of the Quran, which did not come true (such as Fahd being the last Saudi king).

 This is an unfortunate character flaw that even the prophet Muhammad had too.
 The only difference is that Muslims commonly use it to attack Rashad as a false messenger, while defending the prophet Muhammad when he is accused of wrongly predicting the future.